brianleungwh/PlanetLabsCodeTest/README.md

 $ python server.py
 ```

+The app will be available at http://127.0.0.1:5000
+P.S.
 This application is developed with python2.7